 UT System Administration has established practices for accurate time and attendance reporting to ensure compliance with overtime and recordkeeping requirements of the Fair Labor Standards Act (FLSA), Texas Government Code (Sec.
 661.908) and UT System policy (HOP 3.4.3 Time and Attendance).

-- Please review Time Reporting Guidelines to learn about OHR’s recommended approach for time reporting.
+- Please review Time Reporting Guidelines to learn about Human Resources' recommended approach for time reporting.

 - Employees should report hours worked in quarter hour increments.
 (Ex: 8 a.m. to 5:15 p.m. = 8.25 hrs)

-- Hourly staff are paid based on reported time in PeopleSoft.
-Additionally, they are paid on a semi-monthly basis.
-Please ensure hourly staff submit timesheets in accordance with the Semi-Monthly Payroll Schedule for on-time payment.
+- Hourly staff are paid semi-monthly and their pay is based solely on approved time.
+Please ensure hourly staff timesheets are submitted in accordance with the Semi-Monthly Payroll Schedule for timely payment.

 Manager Timesheet Approval

-- Timesheets should be reviewed on a weekly basis to ensure the employee’s current leave balances are available and accurate.
+- Timesheets should be reviewed on a weekly basis to ensure employees have current leave balances.

-- Please ensure hourly staff timesheets are approved in accordance with the Semi-Monthly Payroll Schedule.
-Timesheets must be entered in PeopleSoft by the deadline in order to pay the employee correctly and on-time.
+- Please ensure hourly staff timesheets are approved in accordance with the Semi-Monthly Payroll Schedule for timely payment.

 - Please review the Manager Time Reporting & Leave Balances Manual for detailed instructions on various manager actions.